rynbrd/r51-ecu/README.md

 order for this system to operate properly.

 The software targets the Arduino Lenoardo compatible [CAN Bed M4] but should work with any SAME51 implementation with some small updates.
-MCP based controllers do not work as they are too slow.
+The MCP based CANBed controllers do not work as they are too slow.

-The software exposes a serial protocal compatible with [RealDash].
-Serial protocol TBD.
+The software exposes a serial protocol compatible with [RealDash].
+The [realdash directory](./realdash) contains the necessary configuration.

 ## Vehicle Details